dmurvihill/sovrin-workshop/challenges/medici/README.md

 - [ ] Programmatically pull down your agent's connection list.
-- [ ] Programmatically pull down your agent's list of schemas or credential definitions.
-(Use the toolbox to create schemas and credential definitions)
+- [ ] Programmatically pull down your agent's list of schemas or credential definitions (Use the toolbox to create schemas and credential definitions).

 Tier 2 Goals
 ------------

+- [ ] Programmatically list your credentials and the attributes attested in them (make sure your starter kit is connected to an agent that has credentials to list, i.e. your "Holder" agent).
-- [ ] Programmatically publish a schema or credential definition to the ledger.
+- [ ] Programmatically list your credential definitions and the attributes each definition would attest.

 Tier 3 Goals
 ------------